-- 3.1 The LDS (Appendix 1 to this report) on page 8, sets out a detailed programme of works, however for the purpose of this report it was felt that outlining the key milestones with a brief description of what the consultation would entail, would be beneficial. - 3.2 Issues and Options (August to September 2021) this public consultation stage is the Council setting out what it considers to be the issues and challenges over the next so many years up-to the year 2041 and what the Council considers are the potential options to mitigate these issues, as well as asking the local communities what they consider to be the issues and options to mitigate.
-For example, developers wanting to build smaller homes (issue); should the Council let this happen or have a policy requiring all new homes to be built to the nationally prescribed minimum space standards (potential options). - 3.3 Preferred Options (May to June 2022) this public consultation stage is the Council setting out what it considers to be the best options for mitigating issues and challenges.
-For example, developers wanting to build smaller homes (issue); the Council has a policy requiring all new homes to be built at least to the nationally prescribed minimum space standards, so that all new homes built are of an adequate size and quality (preferred option). - 3.4 Pre-submission (May to June 2023) this is the final stage of public consultation and is essentially the Local Plan that the Council wants to adopt and will be submitting to the Planning Inspectorate for Examination.
-The Plan will include all of the policies and guidance that the Council wishes to be contained within the Plan. - 3.5 It should be noted, that alongside the production of the new Local Plan a plethora of evidence base will need to be produced to underpin all of the policies and guidance set out within the Plan.
+- 3.1 The LDS (Appendix 1 to this report) on page 8, sets out a detailed programme of works, however for the purpose of this report it was felt that outlining the key milestones with a brief description of what each stage of consultation has already or is still to entail, would be beneficial. - 3.2 Issues and Options (September to October 2021) this public consultation stage was the Council setting out what it considered to be the issues and challenges over the next so many years up-to the year 2041 and what the Council considered to be the potential options to mitigate these issues, as well as asking the local community what they consider to be the issues and options to mitigate.
+For example, developers wanting to build smaller homes (issue); should the Council let this happen or have a policy requiring all new homes to be built to the nationally prescribed minimum space standards (potential options).
+Public participation within this round of consultation was positive and productive. - 3.3 Preferred Options (July to September 2023) this public consultation stage is the Council setting out what it considers to be the best options for mitigating issues and challenges.
+For example, developers wanting to build smaller homes (issue); the Council has a policy requiring all new homes to be built at least to the nationally prescribed minimum space standards, so that all new homes built are of an adequate size and quality (preferred option).

+- 3.4 Pre-submission (January to February 2024) this is the final stage of public consultation and is essentially the new Local Plan that the Council wants to adopt and will be submitting to the Planning Inspectorate for Examination.
+The Plan will include all of the policies and quidance that the Council wishes to be contained within the Plan. - 3.5 It should be noted, that alongside the production of the new Local Plan a plethora of evidence base will need to be produced to underpin all of the policies and guidance set out within the Plan.

-4. Background - Resourcing And The Risks To Delivering The New Local Plan
+4. Resourcing And The Risks To Delivering The New Local Plan